 Dr. Stacy Shaw is an Assistant Professor in Learning Science and Technology and Psychological Science at WPI.
 Her research focuses on understanding creative thinking in mathematics, how anxiety and other threat experiences affect mathematical cognition and reasoning, as well as how classroom experiences can affect performance and learning in STEM.
 More recently, she has become interested in the role of wakeful rest periods for learning and wellbeing.

-Alena is a PhD student in the Learning Sciences & Technologies program.
+Alena received her Ph.D. from the Learning Sciences & Technologies program in Spring 2025.
 She earned her Psychology MA from Moscow State University, where she investigated how emotional burnout develops in teachers.
 After graduation, Alena studied how people interact with digital tools, working as a researcher and designer in tech projects for over 7 years.
 She came to WPI to learn the ways new technologies and data could be used to improve education.
 Her current research interests include (1) the interplay of anxiety and cognition in learning and (2) how it unfolds in the context of educational technologies.

 Personal Website - www.amcreynolds.com